 You can also avoid uncomfortable situations by keeping your dog leashed with a secure harness, or, if your dog has already demonstrated aggression, choose a gentle basket muzzle before entering triggering or dangerous situations to help keep everyone safe.

-Because research on CBD was hindered for decades due to its pending legal status, the research on CBD for dogs with anxiety is limited.
-Fortunately, now, research on CBD is exploding.
-This is in response to the skyrocketing interest in the benefits of CBD for humans and companion animals.
+Because research on CBD was hindered for decades due to its pending legal status, research on CBD for dogs is still developing.
+Fortunately, interest in CBD supplements for humans and companion animals continues to grow, and more studies are underway.

-Providing the proper, effective dose of a quality CBD is important.
-How much CBD for dog with anxiety depends on the dog’s size and may take a bit of experimentation to find what works best.
-Not enough as well as too much CBD may make the product less effective.
-6 Here’s the recommended dosage to start:
+Providing an appropriate serving of a quality CBD supplement is important.
+Serving size generally depends on the dog’s size and may take a bit of experimentation to find the right routine for your dog.
+Here’s a general serving-size guide to start:

 Observe your pet’s response to the CBD and adjust up or down slightly to see what works best for your dog.
-If you have any questions on dosage, feel free to contact us with questions.
+If you have any questions on serving size, feel free to contact us with questions.
 We’re here to help!

-Ready to see how the best CBD for pets—ABSC Organics—can help your pet live a more vibrant, healthy life?
-Get started here
+Ready to try the best CBD for pets—ABSC Organics?
+Get started here.